mongodb/docs/source/reference/aggregation.rst

    .. note::

-      The following behaviors are present in :aggregator:`$unwind`:
+      The following behaviors are present in :pipeline:`$unwind`:

-      - :aggregator:`$unwind` is most useful in combination with :aggregator:`$group`.
+      - :pipeline:`$unwind` is most useful in combination with :pipeline:`$group`.

-      - The effects of an unwind can be undone with the :aggregator:`$push` or :aggregator:`$group` pipeline operators.
+      - The effects of an unwind can be undone with the :pipeline:`$push` or :pipeline:`$group` pipeline operators.

-      - If you specify a target field for :aggregator:`$unwind` that does not exist in an input document, the document passes through :aggregator:`$unwind` unchanged.
+      - If you specify a target field for :pipeline:`$unwind` that does not exist in an input document, the document passes through :pipeline:`$unwind` unchanged.

-      - If you specify a target field for :aggregator:`$unwind` that is not an array, the :dbcommand:`aggregate` generates an error.
+      - If you specify a target field for :pipeline:`$unwind` that is not an array, :mongodb:func:`aggregate()` generates an error.

-      - If you specify a target field for :aggregator:`$unwind` that holds an empty array ("``[]``"), then the document passes through unchanged.
+      - If you specify a target field for :pipeline:`$unwind` that holds an empty array ("``[]``"), then the document passes through unchanged.

-.. aggregator:: $group
+.. pipeline:: $group

    Groups documents together for the purpose of calculating aggregate values based on a collection of documents.
 Practically, group often supports tasks such as average page views for each page in a website on a daily basis.

-   The output of :aggregator:`$group` depends on how you define groups.
-Begin by specifying an identifier (i.e. a "``_id``" field) for the group you're creating with this aggregator.
+   The output of :pipeline:`$group` depends on how you define groups.
+Begin by specifying an identifier (i.e. a "``_id``" field) for the group you're creating with this pipeline.
 You can specify a single field from the documents in the pipeline, or specify a previously computed value.